carg563/generator-eagle-xb-widget/README.md

 This generator scaffolds out the boilerplate files that are needed when you are creating custom Experience Builder widgets.
 This includes [generators](#running-the-generators) to scaffold out the files needed to create custom, layout, theme or stand alone widgets.

+The idea for this generator was developed off the back of the esri [generator](https://github.com/Esri/generator-esri-appbuilder-js) created by [@tomwayson](https://twitter.com/tomwayson) and [@gavinrehkemper](https://twitter.com/gavinrehkemper)

 **Please note, this is a work in progress as Experience Builder is still in development.**

 ![Screenshot](https://github.com/carg563/generator-eagle-xb-widget/blob/master/Capture.PNG)